Zeffar/Elobot/README.md

 Script uses [pywikibot](https://github.com/wikimedia/pywikibot-core) library.

 ##TODO:
+* add counter of how many items already written
+* figure a way to "pause/resume" the script
 * script should check if the exact statement (rating value and date) does exist, if it does, it should skip the item to prevent duplicate values
 * files opened by the script should be closed